DevTaneja/DevTaneja/README.md

 ###

-<p align="left">I'm a technologist who loves turning ideas into impactful, scalable, and reliable products.
-I believe great tech doesn't just work ; it lasts, adapts, and inspires .<br><br>With a strong foundation in software engineering and a passion for creative problem-solving, I strive to build systems that are not only technically sound but also thoughtfully designed.
-I enjoy navigating the space where engineering meets imagination  where architecture, code, and user experience come together to make something truly meaningful.</p>
+<p align="left">I'm a tech enthusiast who loves turning ideas into impactful, scalable, and reliable products.
+I believe great tech doesn't just work — it lasts, adapts, and inspires.

+With a strong foundation in software engineering and a passion for creative problem-solving, I strive to build systems that are not only technically sound but also thoughtfully designed.
+I enjoy navigating the space where engineering meets imagination — where architecture, code, and user experience come together to create something truly meaningful.</p>

 ###